 Penn Medicine is providing – and will continue to provide – exceptional care to all of our patients.
 In addition to caring for patients with COVID-19, we’re treating all patients with emergency or life-threatening conditions and providing care, including surgery, when medically necessary.

-We will continue to provide updates as we amend our guidelines to allow for additional treatments for more routine conditions.
+We will continue to provide updates as we amend our guidelines.
 In the meantime, we encourage you to reach out to your healthcare provider to determine your best options, including telemedicine visits, which allow you to receive care with your phone or computer from the comfort and safety of your home.

 Surgeries and Procedures